gofilipa/digital_annotation/Tentative_Schedule.md

 ### November - December 2018

-Reaching out---
+This is the **Preliminary Period** during which I will reaching out to folks at Hypothes.is and Github contributors.
+The goal is to alert them to my project ideas and ask for input or suggestions/preferences, if they have any.

-This is a preliminary period during which I will do research on the Hypothes.is codebase and set up my development environment to make changes to Hyp.
-I may also have to spend some weeks brushing up on coding languages if needed.
+Besides making contact with these folks, I will do research on the Hypothes.is codebase and set up my development environment to make changes.
+I may also have to spend some weeks brushing up on coding languages / UI design if needed.

 ### January-February 2019